nishio-dens/convergence/README.md

 # Convergence

 Convergence is a Database Schema management tools.
-This tools is support only MySQL.
+Currently, This tools is support only MySQL.

 ## Installation